 Remortgaging often costs less than buying a new property.
 A lot of the charges that come with the purchase of property either don’t apply to you or are lower.

-- Legal fees - solicitors’ costs should be lower than when buying the property, since the legal process is less complex for remortgaging than purchasing
+- Legal fees - solicitors’ costs should be lower than when buying the property, since the legal process for a remortgage is less complex

-- Homebuyer's report or survey - you're unlikely to repeat this exercise when remortgaging as you already own the property, so you know what state it’s in already
+- Homebuyer's report or survey - you're unlikely to repeat this exercise as you currently own the property so you know what state it’s in

 The costs of remortgaging may include: